okutse/bayesian-networks/index.md

 # Data availability and analysis scripts

-All data used in this extension is available online.
-The cleaned data analysis files used in this post, including the [R Script]() generated from the `.Rmd` file using `knitr::purl()` can be found at our Github repository.^[]
+All data used in this extension post is available online.
+The cleaned data analysis files used in this post, including the [R Script](https://github.com/okutse/bayesian-networks/blob/master/README.R) generated from the `.Rmd` file using `knitr::purl()` can be found at our Github repository.^[https://github.com/okutse/bayesian-networks]

 # References